Case Study: Kelpi and Made Smarter

 Kelpi faced two critical challenges:

 The Made Smarter programme aligned with Kelpi’s growth strategy, particularly in identifying opportunities to integrate digital technologies.
-Kelpi valued the structured support, starting with 1:1 sessions with experts from the National Composites Centre (NCC).
+Kelpi valued the structured support, starting with 1:1 sessions with experts from NCC.
 These sessions promised insights to refine their roadmap, identify overlooked opportunities, and address knowledge gaps.

 Having previously benefitted from West of England Mayoral Combined Authority (Mayoral Combined Authority) grants and support schemes, Kelpi trusted that the Made Smarter programme would deliver tangible benefits.